Yaya12085/wp-fusionpay/readme.md

 ## Installation

-1. Download the plugin from the [Fusion Pay Plugin Repository](https://wordpress.org/plugins/fusionpay).
+1. Download the plugin from the [this link](https://docs.moneyfusion.net/fusionpay.zip).
-2. Upload the `fusionpay` folder to the `/wp-content/plugins/` directory.
+2. Install it or upload the `fusionpay` folder to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Navigate to the "Fusion Pay" settings page in the admin dashboard to configure your API and payment settings.

 ## WooCommerce Integration